Lionel Messi to play against Brazil in World Cup qualifying - WHIZ News

 Scaloni’s main doubt for the match is in the midfield.
 Leonardo Paredes is recovering from an injury and could once again be replaced by Guido Rodríguez.

 Brazil will be missing the suspended Casemiro, who could be replaced by Fabinho.
-Brazil coach Tite also expects to test out other players, possibly using Matheus Cunha up front instead of Gabriel Jesus.
+Brazil coach Tite also expects to test out other players after the 1-0 win over Colombia, possibly using Matheus Cunha up front instead of Gabriel Jesus.

 In September, the qualifier between the teams was suspended after seven minutes of play because of COVID-19 protocols.
 FIFA has not yet announced what it will do with that match.